 Mechanically, however, it was unchanged, although the small-block Turbo-Fire 400 two-barrel engine was dropped.

-The distinctive Cadillac egg-crate grille – similar to the 1971 Chevrolet Caprice and a metal rear trim molding … Read the rest
+The distinctive Cadillac egg-crate grille – similar to the 1971 Chevrolet Caprice and a metal rear trim … Read the rest